JustinSDK/dotSCAD/docs/lib3x-spherical_coordinate.md

 # spherical_coordinate

-Converts from Cartesian to Polar coordinates.
+Converts from Cartesian to Spherical coordinates (used in mathematics).
 It returns `[radius, theta, phi]`.

 **Since:** 3.0